| PathEngine home | previous: | next: |

 As described previously (in

-Collision preprocess is required in order for agents to perform collision queries.
+The base unobstructed space is required in order for agents to perform collision queries

 Because these expanded boundaries are specific to an agent shape,